Why choose Speedskating:

 General Midway Club Information:

-GMSA sponsors weekly Pack races for younger skaters and Metric races for older skaters on Saturdays.
+GMSA sponsors weekly Pack races for younger skaters and Metric races for older skaters on most Saturdays.
 All Midway skaters are invited to race but are not required to participate.
 Registration is required.
 Check with coaches for details and deadlines.

 Skaters should be at the oval 30-45 minutes before the scheduled ice time for warm ups with your age group.